As

 Heat index

-In September, the average heat index is estimated at a hot 31°C (87.8°F).
-If one sustains activity during exposure, it could lead to a sense of fatigue, with a chance of heat cramps.
+In September, the average heat index is evaluated at a hot 31°C (87.8°F).
+If one persists in activity during exposure, it could induce weariness and subsequently, heat cramps.

-Take into consideration that the heat index values are calculated for shade and light wind conditions.
-Heat index values might soar by up to 15 Fahrenheit (8 Celsius) degrees with exposure to direct sunshine.
+Bear in mind that the heat index values are determined for shaded areas and light breezes.
+Heat index values may rise by up to 15 Fahrenheit (8 Celsius) degrees when exposed to direct sunlight.

 Humidity